JSMassmann/jsmassmann.github.io/index.md

 My ORCID is 0009-0003-8458-4700.

-My Erdős number is `NaN`: the only person who I've collaborated with has only collaborated with me.
+My Erdős number is `NaN`: the only person who I've formally collaborated with has only collaborated with me.

 I'm the author of OEIS sequence A368423.